cobhimself/COB_SSD/README.md

 The last thing you want to hear from Finder or Windows Explorer is that it is "preparing to delete" files!

-That's where COB ISSD comes in.
+That's where COB SSD comes in.

-The COB ISSD script simplifies the deletion process by allowing you to select a sequence to operate on and then, after providing beginning and end frame numbers for the frames you want to delete, nuking those suckers into oblivion without leaving After Effects!
+The COB SSD script simplifies the deletion process by allowing you to select a sequence to operate on and then, after providing beginning and end frame numbers for the frames you want to delete, nuking those suckers into oblivion without leaving After Effects!